Getting into miniature wargaming has never been easier with the advent of Warhammer 40k Kill Team.

 How to Build a Tau Kill Team for Under $50

 The Pathfinders are cheaper at $35 and can pick up a sniper for longer range and damage.
-To mitigate the lack of melee skills, players can pick up some smaller drone sets augment the team ($12)
+To mitigate the lack of melee skills, players can pick up some smaller drone sets to augment the team ($12).

-My personal favorite are the stealthsuits and they are the reason I first started collecting Tau.
+The best way to create a Tau Kill Team is to simply get a Firewarrior set, but my personal favorites are the stealthsuits and they are the reason I first started collecting Tau.
 They look awesome, and some painters have made some really cool models that look like they are mid-shift in a stealth field.
 The stealthsuit models are considered flying and have jetpacks, and pack some serious firepower.

 Tyranids embody the swarm.
 They’re a race of hive mind creatures that come from outside the galaxy, devouring and consuming everything in their path.
 The trillions of Tyranids swarming through the universe creates a black hole or “Shadow in the Warp” that disrupts all psychic powers/phenomena within the swarm making them deadly to everything in the materium daemonic, alien, and human.